geoscixyz/em/content/physical_properties/electrical_conductivity/electrical_conductivity_mathematical_relationships.rst

 Some mathematical relationships
 ===============================

-.. (big topic but low priority.
-A placeholder will do. )

 .. todo:: Citations

+.. _ionic_conductivity:

 Ionic conductivity
 ------------------

 Conduction in surface rocks is mostly electrolytic, taking place in the connected pore spaces, along grain boundaries and in fractures, but negligibly through the mineral grains or silicate framework (CITES).
-For this case, the charge carrier is mostly ions dissolved in an electrolyte, so we often call this as ‘ionic conductivity’.
+For this case, the charge carrier is mostly ions dissolved in an electrolyte, so we often call this as ionic conductivity.
 Ionic conductivity of a rock is ranging from :math:`10^{3}`-:math:`10^{-5}` S/m.
 Porous media such as rocks at the earth’s surface that we are usually dealing with can be considered to solid semi-conductor.

 Ionic conductivity is resulting from the ordered movement of ions in an electrolyte under the application of an external electric field.
 Without an external electric field, the ions move randomly as a result of thermal agitation and collisions with other ions and atoms.
 Because both cations (+) and anions (-) are present in an electrolyte, the conductivity can be expressed as